gethinode/docs/content/en/guides/custom-appearance/index.md

 ---

 > [!IMPORTANT]
-> The page rendering is being revised.
+> The page rendering has been revised in Hinode {{< release version="v1.0.0" short="true" link-type="link" >}}.
 The documentation on this page is still to be updated.
 Visit this [GitHub issue](https://github.com/gethinode/hinode/issues/1430#issuecomment-2988697852) for more information.

 ## Introduction